drsgfire/Glovepie-TrackIR/README.md

 This is basically where things get tricky and is why I am putting this script on github.
 I have played around with a custom profile in TrackIR's profiler to have no input on the X, Y, Z, pitch and yaw axis.

 TrackIR has an 11 point adjustable curve for each axis.
-By default this curve is set to mirror center which will give you the same input curve opossite of each other.
+By default this curve is set to mirror center which will give you the same input curve opposite of each other.

 Testing has been done with the following curve on the Roll axis:
 Point 1 (Center) X=0 Y=0